UniCredit CEO joins calls for banking union

 European leaders will discuss specific steps towards a banking union, a more integrated fiscal policy and the possibility of a debt redemption fund at a summit on June 28-29, according to a document prepared for the meeting.

-Ghizzoni said UniCredit had no liquidity concerns. “(Our capitalization) is very good because, also thanks to the capital increase that made us the most capitalized bank in Europe, we have stayed on the market,” Ghizzoni said.
+Ghizzoni said UniCredit had no liquidity concerns. “(Our capitalisation) is very good because, also thanks to the capital increase that made us the most capitalised bank in Europe, we have stayed on the market,” Ghizzoni said.